deeper-cloud/support-site/src/content/questions/how-to-create-new-menu.md

-# How to Create a New Menu
+# How to create a new menu

 Each menu consists of a combination of categories applicable to the relevant menu.